RubinoD1/JS-Random-Quiz/README.md

 5. Add user feedback when selecting an answer
 - correct trigger
 - incorrect trigger
-- Possibly make a userFeedback function or include in answer validation function
+- Possibly make a userFeedback function or include in answerCheck function
 - basic temp response would be to change the bg color for a timed period AND THEN call the quiz function for the next question.
+- celebration confetti?

 6. Style the HTML